 STARTUP CONSTRUCTION SCHEDULE

 Delete this article for small or less-complex projects where time is less critical.
 Retain for larger or more complicated projects, even if Project requires CPM construction schedule; coordinate with startup network diagram.
-Startup construction schedule is not required by AIA Document A201; however, it is required by EJCDC Document C-700.
-See the Evaluations for discussion on optional dates below.

 Gantt-Chart Schedule: Submit startup, horizontal, Gantt-chart-type construction schedule within 10 days of date established for the Notification of Award and not less than five days prior to preconstruction conference.